nictuku/stardew-rocks/README.md

 The app is configured to run on startup for you.
 If you don't want that, just rename the *stardew_rocks.exe* executable to something else and it won't start automatically anymore.

-*WARNING*: _Stardew Rocks_ doesn't ever write to files on your computer, but there may be a risk of crashing StardewValley when it tries to save a game.
-That can make you lose a day of your SDV work.
-If that happens, please notify the _Stardew Rocks_ developers.
-We don't want it to happen to anybody else!

 Screenshots look like this:

 ![Farm Map](view/map-test.png)